openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/temporalPole
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Temporal pole' is a pole of cerebral hemisphere.
-It is part of the temporal lobe.
+   :definition: Is a pole of cerebral hemisphere.
+Is part of the temporal lobe. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002576) ('is_a' and 'relationship')]
    :description: Anterior component of the temporal lobe (rostral boundary) extends caudally to the entorhinal cortex.
-The medial and lateral boundaries are the medial aspect of the temporal lobe and the superior or inferior temporal sulci, respectively (Christine Fennema-Notestine).
+The medial and lateral boundaries are the medial aspect of the temporal lobe and the superior or inferior temporal sulci, respectively (Christine Fennema-Notestine). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002576)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111595
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002576#temporal-pole-1
    :name: temporal pole